Archive for the ‘Miniature Gardening’ category

 Lithops, The Living Stones, Image by yellowcloud (flickr)

-Typically, a Lithops plant consists of two fleshy leaves with fissures on their top.
+Typically, Lithops (Buy seeds online) consists of two fleshy leaves with fissures on their top.
 The pair of leaves dries up every winter giving way to a fresh pair of succulent leaves.
 The leaves usually stray buried in the soil with only the top surface exposed to the climate.
 This top surface varies in colors and patterns according to the climate and distribution of plants.

-Growing Lithops plants could be challenging but with a bit of practice you can grow them as ornamental plants in your dish gardens or as container plants.
-When growing Lithops at home, be very careful when watering Lithops.
+Growing Lithops could be challenging but with a bit of practice you can grow them as ornamental plants in your dish gardens or as container plants.
+When growing at home, be very careful when watering.
 Since these succulent plants have a lot of water stored in their leaves, they do not require regular watering.
-If you living in regions of mild climate, keep Lithops completely dry during winter since plants would extract sufficient water from drying pair of leaves.
+If you living in regions of mild climate, keep your plants completely dry during winter since plants would extract sufficient water from drying pair of leaves.
 Water barely enough to wet the soil surface in summer.
 In hotter climates, Lithops go dormant during summer.
 At this time, they should be kept dry (water slightly only when leaves start shrinking).
 In tropical climates, allow Lithops plants to stay dormant in summer and start watering in winter.

 The name ‘lithops’ is derived from two Greek words ‘lithos’ (stones) and ‘ops’ (face).